 Yet the stakes related to understanding your digital brand are high in our digitalized marketing world.
 Building and maintaining revenue means turning strangers into customers who know, trust, and champion your brand.
 Those customers do an unprecedented amount of their research now online.
 How sticky is your website?
 How does the number of Twitter followers impact your brand revenue?
 Does that YouTube viewer impact your sales numbers?
 We’ll give away the ending: it all influences your revenue.
 It is all a part of the customer experience journey.

-A prospect needs to hear your message at least seven times before they’ll take action.
+A prospect needs to hear your message at least 20 times before they’ll take action.

 Each Monthly MCI Includes